 On this submenu, it allows you to add or remove VLAN interface(s) from DVMRP interface(s).
-Figure 2.94 illustrates the DVMPR Setting web page that consists of two parts: the DVMRP Settings and the table of DVMRP interface(s).
+Figure 2.93 illustrates the DVMPR Setting web page that consists of two parts: the DVMRP Settings and the table of DVMRP interface(s).
 To add a VLAN interface to the DVMRP Setting, you first select a VLAN ID from the drop-down list and fill in a desired Route Matric between 1 and 31.
 The Route Metric is the cost of the path (or VLAN interface) through which the packet will be sent.
 Note that the default metric is 1.
 Then click on the Add VLAN button inside the DVMRP Settings box.
 Note that you must already configure DVMRP VLAN interfaces first as described in previous subsections.

 To remove an VLAN interface from the DVMRP Setting, you can check the corresponding box in front of a VLAN entry inside the lower part of the web page.
 Then, click on the Delete button.
-To check the lastest configuration of the DVMRP Settings, you can click on the Update button to refresh the web page.
+To check the latest configuration of the DVMRP Settings, you can click on the Update button to refresh the web page.

-+ Basic DVMRP Settings-

-+ Administration VLAN Select vlan 🔻

-+ Forwarding Route Metric 1 <1-31>

-+ Port Add VLAN

-+ Power Over Ethernet

-+ Trunking

-+ Unicast/Multicast MAC Delete

-+ GARP/GVRP/GMRP VLAN IP Metric

-- IP Multicast Update

-+ IGMP

-- DVMRP

-Setting

-Restart

-Statistics
+Industrial Managed Layer-3 Ethernet Sw itch User M anual 錯誤! 使用 [常用] 索引標 籤將 Heading 1,Product Manual 套用到您想要在 此處顯示的文字。 Basic Administration Forwarding Port Power Over Ethernet Trunking DVMRP Settings VLAN Route Metric Add VLAN Select vlan ▼ 1 <1-31> + Unicast/Multicast MAC Delete + GARP/GVRP/GMRP VLAN IP Metric IP Multicast + IGMP - DVMRP Setting Restart Statistics Update

-Figure 2.94 DVMRP Setting Web Page
+Figure 2.93 DVMRP Setting Web Page